 Events | Links | Removed pages | New computer | My family | Our wedding | My parents | The boys | Places I've lived | Our houses | Fire | Idaho roots | 1967 | Seattle | Travel | Walking | Smartphone | Where I stand | Contact me | Living tips |

 Our son Ben has changed his name to Ulysse (that's pronounced "you lease").
 He is 36 and I guess he can do what he wants.
 We still call him Ben.
 I see these posts about what you have to do when you reach 40, but I am over 70 and wish I had seen them years ago.
 My parents and in-laws are deceased so Patti and I are in the oldest generation of our families now.
 This is weird.
 Our 2 adult sons don't live with us, so our current family is Patti and me, our 2 dogs, Casey & Quinn and our cat, Pepper (we had 2 cats but Mandy died in 2018 at age 17).
 Since I am retired I don't leave the house too often except to walk the dogs twice a day and take the trash to the dump weekly.
 Only Patti and I live here now (without kids) so our lives are pretty simple.
 When the stay-home lifestyle occurred during the Coronavirus pandemic I was lucky to be retired and I didn't have to make major adjustments.
 I didn't have to worry about losing my job or learning new skills like working from home (which I have done) as many of my colleagues did.
 My life didn't change much except I made fewer visits to the supermarket (sometimes in senior hours because I am over 65).
 Patti and I have both been vaccinated (and we both got boosters and I got a bunch of those at home COVID-19 test kits), so that is 1 less thing we have to worry about.
-After graduating from high school in 1966 in Payette, Idaho, because of my high SAT math scores I started out majoring in Mechanical Engineering at University of Idaho (my home state college, where both my parents had graduated), but after 2 years I knew that wasn't what I wanted to do.
+After graduating from high school in 1966 in Payette, Idaho, because of my high SAT math scores I started out majoring in Mechanical Engineering at University of Idaho (my home state college, where both my parents had graduated) in Moscow, but after 2 years I knew that wasn't what I wanted to do.
 (Fortunately, I missed this excitement by a few years!)
 For the next 5 years I lived in Seattle (and worked at Boeing and other manufacturing jobs because I had learned to read blueprints as an Engineering major in college) and had long hair and smoked pot and tried hallucinogenic drugs.
 Because I wasn't going to college I lost my

 I've been financially comfortable for most of my life.
 I grew up with college-graduate parents (dad was a banker and mother was a teacher) who made good salaries and I started college, mostly on my parents' money (and finished college on my money).
 In my adult life I've had well-paying jobs, and after I married Patti I came into some family wealth (her dad had a chain of supermarkets), and in my jobs in programming I've earned a lot of money (and Patti had graduted from college and was a Nurse Practitioner), so money was never a problem for us.
 We've put 2 kids through college and now that I'm retired I am comfortable.
 So that decribes my financial life.